-The sage advice of accepting others is also noted in the words of Angelo (first quote).
+The sage advice of accepting others is also noted in the words of Angelou (first quote).
 Finally, there is wisdom in Nin’s words about understanding that our perceptions and emotions are filtered through our experiences.
 These words are encouraging, as they imply that the power to change our beliefs is within each of us.

 For Positive Counselors